-□ Outline work assignments and develop an operations organization chart using the
+Develop draft strategies and tactics for each defined objective.

-□ Begin to prepare a safety analysis once all hazards have been identified using ICS
+- Outline work assignments and develop an operations organization chart using the ICS 207 form. - Identify future tactical plans to optimize the Tactics Meeting. - Begin to prepare a safety analysis once all hazards have been identified using ICS 215A form.